 The First-Generation@Scripps program is designed for students whose parent(s)/guardian(s) have not received a bachelors degree from a 4-year institution in the United States.
 This student community is comprised of those who will be the first in their families to receive a bachelors degree from a 4-year institution in the United States.

 “First-Gen” guides Scripps students through their first year and beyond through exposure to faculty, resources, and workshops.
 The program also strives to help students build community and bring awareness to issues surrounding first-generation students, faculty, and staff at Scripps and move toward successful navigation.

-The inaugural First-Generation@Scripps program was very helpful in the adjustment to college life.
+“The First-Generation@Scripps program was very helpful in the adjustment to college life.
 It made so many things about the college experience that seemed far over my head (talking to professors, financial aid, finding an on-campus job) realistic and manageable.
-By the end of the program I knew what resources were offered by what offices and when to utilize them.
+By the end of the program, I knew what resources were offered by what offices and when to utilize them.
 Also, it was great coming to campus on the first day of orientation and seeing some familiar faces.” —Program participant